Does Car Insurance Cover Repairs?

 This car repair insurance can offer financial protection in case something happens to your car like if your AC unit breaks down or your engine fails.
 Some car repair insurance companies may also include roadside assistance and towing to the repair shop, if necessary.
 However, they typically won’t cover regular maintenance (e.g., oil changes, tire rotations, etc.) or repairs that need to be made because of poor maintenance practice.

 MBI is fairly affordable, with most plans coming in under $100 per year with deductibles between $250 and $500.
 However, it’s important to note that many insurance providers have specific eligibility requirements.
-For example, Geico offers MIB, but only on leased cars, whereas other insurance companies, like Progressive, will extend protection plans to owners of new and used vehicles.

 Before you purchase MBI, make sure to thoroughly review the policy, as some insurers will restrict the repairs to specific facilities or types of mechanical issues.